wearwolf/FloppyImageRectifier/Docs/HFE.md

 The following is based off of the [HFE file format spec][hfe-spec] with some alterations and additions based on my experience with the format.

-This file contains the decoded binary data of a floppy disk
+This file contains the decoded binary information of a floppy disk

 ## Header